Mental Health Therapy in Arkansas

 In Person

-Massiel (Massy) Bradberry is a Licensed Professional Counselor, providing both online and in-person sessions.
-Services include therapy for adults (18+).
-Massiel (Massy) has experience working with Bisexual People, Gay People, People Living with HIV/AIDS, People with Immunological Disorders, Lesbians, Nonbinary People, Queer People, Racial Justice Advocates, Single Mothers, and Transgender People.
-Sessions are available in Spanish.
-Massiel (Massy) is in-network with insurance providers including Ambetter and BlueCross BlueShield.
-They accept American Express, Cash, and Discover.
+Lexi Madle is a Clinical Social Worker/therapist.
+Services include therapy for teen & preteen (11 - 18), adults (18+), and seniors (65+).
+Lexi has experience working with Bisexual People, Gay People, People Living with HIV/AIDS, Intersex People, Lesbians, Nonbinary People, Queer People, Racial Justice Advocates, Sex Workers, Single Mothers, and Transgender People.
+Lexi is in-network with insurance providers including Ambetter, BlueCross BlueShield, and QualChoice.
 Get in touch to see how therapy can fit your goals and schedule.

-Maumelle, Arkansas - Counselor
+Paragould, Arkansas - Licensed Professional Counselor

 Online